theupdateframework/taps/tap4.md

 In order to use both the private and public repositories, TUF clients need to be somehow informed to search for some targets on the private repository, and all other targets on the public repository.
-Note that the same mechanism used to implement the previous use case can also be readily used to implement this use case.

 ## Use case 3: improving compromise-resilience

-To improve compromise-resilience, a user may require multiple repositories, each with a different root of trust, to sign targets.
+To improve compromise-resilience, a user wish to have multiple repositories, each with a different root of trust, to sign targets.
 The effect is similar to the AND relation used in [multi-role delegations](tap3.md).
 However, in multi-role delegations, multiple roles would share the _same_ root of trust, even though they must sign the same hashes and length of targets.
-The problem is that, if attackers have compromised a common ancestor of these multiple roles (e.g., the targets or root role), then the security guarantees of using multi-role delegations are lost.
+The problem is that, if attackers have compromised a common ancestor of these multiple roles (e.g., the top-level targets role or root role), then the security benefits of using multi-role delegations are lost.
 The difference in this use case is that multiple roles with _different_ roots of trust must sign the same hashes and length of desired targets.
 This is done so that the compromise of even the root role of a single repository